 Stephen and Shields

 Those missionaries remind me of Stephen the Deacon who was stoned to death for preaching Christ’s gospel in Jerusalem.
-As Stephen was dying, full of the Holy Spirit, he looked up to Heaven and saw Jesus standing at God’s right hand, ready to receive his soul.1 Christ also received the five missionaries to Ecuador into Heaven at the moment they were martyred.
-Scripture says, “Precious in the LORD’s sight is the death of His saints.2 Jesus doesn’t promise us endless life here on earth, but an eternal dwelling with Him in a new heaven and a new earth, the home of righteousness.3 Do we trust Christ enough to die for Him in service?
+As Stephen was dying, he looked up to Heaven and saw Jesus standing at God’s right hand, ready to receive his soul.1 Christ also received the five missionaries into Heaven at the moment they were martyred.
+Scripture says, “Precious in the Lord’s sight is the death of His saints.2 Jesus doesn’t promise us endless life here on earth, but an eternal dwelling with Him in a new heaven and a new earth, the home of righteousness.3 Do we trust Christ enough to die for Him in service?
 And to live for Him?

-From Bible times, two types of shields have been found by archaeologists.
-A large, body-length shield protected the entire body, but mobility was hard.
-A torso-length shield was more common for soldiers engaged in hand to hand combat.
-Both point to the Lord as our personal Protector.
-He will not fail us.
+Two types of shields from Bible times have been found by archaeologists.
+A large body-length shield protected the entire body, but mobility was hard.
+A torso-length shield was more common for soldiers engaged in hand-to-hand combat.
+Both point to the Lord as our Protector.
+He will never fail us.

-Lifting our head means that Christ blesses us to share in His victory, even though we are weak and helpless on our own.
+Lifting our heads in Psalm 3 means that Christ shares His victory with us, even though we are weak and helpless on our own.
 Praise God, Jesus has indeed been raised from the dead, the firstfruits of those who have fallen asleep.4 And if we share in His sufferings, we will also share in His resurrection.
 Lord, help us not to shrink from serving you!

 Christ is The Strength of My Heart and My Portion